 The job of rulers, then, should be confined to controlling how people behave, and not extend to what people think or say.

-The final major thinker in the continental rationalist tradition was German philosopher Gottfried Willhelm Leibniz (1646–1716).
-Born in Leipzig, Leibniz was entrenched in study at quite a young age, possibly intensified at age 6 by the death of his father--a professor of philosophy at the University of Leibzig--who inspired a love of learning and left a massive library, which became accessible to the young boy the next year.
+The final major thinker in the continental rationalist tradition was German philosopher Gottfried Wilhelm Leibniz (1646–1716).
+Born in Leipzig, Leibniz was entrenched in study at quite a young age, possibly intensified at age 6 by the death of his father, a professor of philosophy at the University of Leipzig, who inspired a love of learning and left a massive library, which became accessible to the young boy the next year.
 In the next few years, Leibniz taught himself Latin and Greek.
-By the time he entered the University of Leibzig at age 14, he had also mastered philosophy, theology and law.
+By the time he entered the University of Leipzig at age 14, he had also mastered philosophy, theology and law.
 At the age of 20, he graduated with degrees in law and philosophy.
 Ironically, the University considered his shortfall to be mathematics, although he later developed calculus.
 When the University would not assure him a position teaching law after graduation, Leibniz took his thesis and submitted it to the University of Altdorf instead.
-In five months time, he had his doctorate in law.
+In five months' time, he had his doctorate in law.
 His first job was as an alchemist, a subject he knew nothing about.
 He spent most of the rest of his life working for two notable German families, mainly as a political diplomat.
 A charming and well-mannered man, Leibniz had friends and admirers throughout Europe, maintaining correspondence with more than 600 people.
 But Leibniz’s reputation was in decline in his last couple of years with disputes about his claim to inventing calculus independent of Newton.
-When he died at age 70, none of his fellow political diplomats attended his funeral.
+At the time, The Royal Society of London, Europe’s most prestigious scientific institution, sided with Newton, but today an examination of their respective manuscripts reveals that they arrived at it independently.
+When Leibniz died at age 70, none of his fellow political diplomats attended his funeral.
 By the time of his death, he had just one book-length publication, The Theodicy, but shortly thereafter a steady stream of his unpublished letters and documents had made their way into print, finally giving him the reputation that he deserved.

 Monads in an Infinitely Divisible Plenum